The NextCore platform

 Harnessing the core of T cell immunity

-NextCore allows for the first time to bring this drug and target space into a recognized industrial application building on next generation phage display technology.
+NextCore uniquely unifies this target and drug space into a single industrial application building on next generation phage display technology.

 The NextCore drug discovery platform enables both HLA-confined target identification and characterization of corresponding naturally-occurring or engineered immune receptors.